EmilianoAmador/Blockchain_Custom_Network/README.md

  8. Confirm the transaction by clicking **Send**.
  ![Dashboard](Screenshots/confirm_transaction.png)

- 9. Once transaction is over, a green ribbon message will appear with access to the transaction status.
+ 9. Once the transaction is over, a green ribbon message will appear with access to the transaction status.
 Click **Check TX Status** to view transaction status.
  ![Dashboard](Screenshots/check_tx.png)

  10. Once the transaction has been validated, the status of the transaction receipt (or Block) should appear as successful.